Xudong-Huang/may/README.md

 > The first three rules are common when using cooperative async libraries in rust.
 Even using `future` based system also have these limitations.
 So what you should really focus on is the coroutine stack size, make sure it's big enough for your applications.

 ## How to tune stack size
-If you need to tune the coroutine stack size, please read [here][stack].
+If you need to tune the coroutine stack size, please read [this][stack].

 ## Notices
-* Both stable and nightly rust compiler are supported
+* Both stable and nightly rust compiler are supported;
-* This crate supports below platforms, for more platform support, please ref [generator][generator]
+* This crate supports below platforms, for more platform support, please ref [generator][generator]:
     - x86_64 Linux
     - x86_64 MacOs
     - x86_64 Windows